 • story points reward team members for solving problems based on difficulty, not time spent.

 There are many methods that can be used for estimation.
 We are using the Planning poker technique.
 It triggers the team’s activity, starts grooming discussion, and therefore allows bringing a better picture of the story to the team.
-In the case of raw estimation sometimes we use the Big/Uncertain/Small estimation just to quickly give feedback to the Product Owner.
+In the case of raw estimation sometimes we use the Big/Uncertain/Small estimation just to quickly give feedback to the Product Owner by focusing on the raw aspects of the tasks.

 At fireup.pro we work with you to recognize, understand, and help you achieve your goals.
 We create a feedback loop to improve quickly and effectively.
 We’re concerned about both the customer and employee sides of the applications you implement.
 For us, it’s the only way anyone can be successful in business.